rspamd/rspamd/doc/fuzzy_storage.md

 ### Access control setup

-Rspamd does not allow to modify the data in the repository by default.
+Rspamd does not allow to modify data in the repository by default.
 It is required to specify a list of trusted IP-addresses and/or networks to make learning possible.
 Practically, it is better to write from the local address only (127.0.0.1) since fuzzy storage uses UDP that is not protected from source IP forgery.

 ~~~ucl
 worker "fuzzy_storage" {